 Starting with the first choice on the list of universities you’ve made, get calling!
-You might get through to a clearing advisor or admissions tutor – it varies, but in all circumstances, be prepared to wait as the universities are always very busy at the beginning of the clearing process.
+You might get through to a clearing advisor or admissions tutor; it varies, but in all circumstances, be prepared to wait, as the universities are always very busy at the beginning of the clearing process.

-You should also be ready to answer questions from the university – kind of like a mini-interview.
+You should also be ready to answer questions from the university, kind of like a mini-interview.
 They want to make sure you’re a good fit for that particular course.
-You can get as many offers through clearing as you like; you don’t need to stop once you’ve received your first offer – but you can ultimately only accept one, so choose wisely!
+You can get as many offers through Clearing as you like; you don’t need to stop once you’ve received your first offer – but you can ultimately only accept one, so choose wisely!